akashrauniyar35/NotesApp/README.md

  - once proper version of cocapods are install and pods are installed simply go back to root folder and run "react-native run-ios"

- For installing on Android simply run react-native run-android
+ For installing on Android simply run npm or yarn install and then "react-native run-android"